-At the end of 1962, the course offered by the School of Accountancy was revised.
+At the end of 1962, the courses offered by the School of Accountancy were revised.
 For students who first enrolled in 1962 or in some earlier year, special transitional arrangements have been devised.
-These are set out in Rule 18.
+These are set out in Rule 14.